poconnor-pilz/mgrpc-java/readme.md

             .withCallCredentials(callCredentials)
             .sayHello(request);`

+Note that the credentials will be populated in the MqttClientCall CallOptions

 We could do something similar or the same on the stub and the generated stub code would pass the credentials to MqttGrpcClient

+To put something in a context do
+Context.Key<Integer> akey = Context.key("akey");
+myContext = myContext.withValue(akey, 10);

 In AuthServer they do